kookyy/item_notifier/readme-new.md

 * **Auto-tweet functionality** - Automatically tweets newly uploaded assets to your Twitter account.
 Mainly implemented for [@LeakBLOX](https://twitter.com/LeakBLOX) by [@Brassrhino](http://twitter.com/Brassrhino) <3.
 * **GUI Interface** - oozlescan is made using the [LÖVE 2D Game Engine](https://love2d.org/) and uses an interface similar to a [Command-line Interface](http://en.wikipedia.org/wiki/Command-line_interface).
 ROBLOX Asset Scanner uses a purely [Graphical User Interface](http://en.wikipedia.org/wiki/Graphical_user_interface) for easy use.
+* **Update Notifier** - There's millions of programs on the Internet.
+Most of them don't even provide you with ways of knowing when to update the program.
+However, this won't happen with rScanner.
+If an update is available, you will be notified the next time you open rScanner with a link to the latest download file.
 * [add other features here]

 # Getting Started